Androbar/real-estate-manager/README.md

 - [ x ] Add footer on layout
 - [ x ] Remove global container and add localized container by sections header, footer
+- [ ] Refactor to get queryParams in /properties
 - [ ] Add whatsapp icon on layout with chat to send
 - [ ] Define User prisma model
 - [ ] Add users login (with third party) - store in context